Health and Social Care

 The first C of the 6 C’s is the Care.
 Caring characterises both the profession and the people who work in it.
 It’s also vital to remember that persons receiving care will have different requirements and expectations at different phases of their lives.
 Hence it’s necessary to adapt care to their specific needs and expectations.
 As a result, workers must constantly change their understanding of what constitutes quality care.

 Treating people with kindness, empathy, patience, and consideration is what Compassion is about.
-It is often known as intelligent kindness and is essential to how individuals see their care.
+Individuals perceive their care as essential to how they are treated when they receive intelligent kindness.

 Communication is the most critical in health and social care as this is the only way you will ever understand the needs and wants of the people you will be working for.
 Everyone has a different way of communicating; hence the care workers should adapt to the ways their clients or patients communicate.
 Listening is the first and foremost step of communication.
 Being a good and attentive listener can help you understand what the speaker is trying to convey.